 2. As believers, the New Testament gives us the hope of Jesus.
 The Old Testament shows us why it was needed.

 Again, and again, and again in the Old Testament we see people doing their utmost to live the life God wants for them but failing.
 We see the fallen, fallible, and frail human condition come to the fore again and again.
-On their own and in their own strength and power, people simply cannot cover the ground between themselves and God that their sin has created.
+On their own and in their own strength and power, people simply cannot cover the space between themselves and God that their sin has created.

 We see in the Old Testament that, at the core, people want and need a figure of hope, someone to look to that will put this right.
 For a while the figure was a judge (Judges 3.15, for example), for a while it was a King (1 Samuel 8.19-20).
 None worked, truly, and the longing for someone better remained.
 The New Testament makes clear that this person is, ultimately, Jesus.